Charlton Athletic Football Club Charter

 At Charlton Athletic we have a duty of care to our staff, so we reserve the right not to respond to abusive, threatening, inappropriate or frivolous enquiries.

 If you have an enquiry that is relevant to a department at Charlton Athletic you may wish to contact them directly.
-The Supporters Relations team, details for which can be found below, can also forward on enquiries (and sometimes requests) to the most relevant department.
-The department may choose to respond directly, or will provide information that can be relayed directly through our Supporter Relations team.
+The Supporter Liaison Officer, details for which can be found below, can also forward on enquiries (and sometimes requests) to the most relevant department.
+The department may choose to respond directly, or will provide information that can be relayed directly through our Supporter Liaison Officer.

 We will always look to resolve complaints in a fair and amicable manner and recognise the value that feedback can have in helping us to make positive changes to our fans experience and club services.

 There are bodies you can contact if you feel your complaint has not been handled by Charlton Athletic.
 In most cases the Independent Football Ombudsman can provide further guidance if you are unhappy with our own response or actions.
 The IFO's contact address’ can be found below:

 Independent Football Ombudsman, Suite 49, 33 Great George Street, Leeds LS1 3AJ

 Supporter Liaison Officer: email@example.com (Charlton Athletic Football Club, The Valley, Floyd Road, London SE7 8BL)